MegAnthonyKeogh/mongoScraper/README.md

 Prerequisites
 In order to launch this project, you will need to already have [node.js](https://nodejs.org/en/) running on your computer.
 You will also need [MongoDB](https://www.mongodb.com/), [Robo T3](https://robomongo.org/) (a lightweight GUI to work with MongoDB).

-Give examples
-Installing
-A step by step series of examples that tell you how to get a development env running
+For my text editor, I used [vscode](https://code.visualstudio.com/) for mac.

+The directions for installing all of these development tools are extremely easy to follow.

+Scraping
+Before we can develop any of the functionality of the site, we need to first pull data from NPR's food section.
+The First step here is to go the website and inspect the site using your developer tools.
+I chose to use chrome developer tools and inspected the site.
+After finding the tags I wanted (or believe) had the right information, I targeted those tags and 'scrape' that data to my own website.

+I wanted to pull an image, the article headline, and the link to the site.

 Say what the step will be